notwaldorf/notwaldorf.github.com/_posts/2015-03-24-chromium-owners.markdown

 Basically:

   * People will ask you general questions when they're stuck.
 It's totally fine not to know the answer -- you'll probably at least know who to point them at.
   * Whenever shit hits the fan and it's on your turf of code, if no obvious culprit is to be found, you win the lottery and get to fix it.
-Spoiler: this sometimes means fixing things that you didn't actually break.
+Spoilers: this sometimes means fixing things that you didn't actually break.
 Currently, I'm on day 6 of this giant yak shave that I won by fixing a random crash.
 Regrets, I am them.
   * You get to live the dream and be picky about code.
 Don't like a method's name?
 A particular comment?
 Think that there's a bit of a refactor needed to make this better?
 You get to ask for it, and guess what: people usually have to listen.

 👉 Developers trust owners to not be insane.
-Owners trust developers not to try to land stuff behind their back.
+Owners trust developers not to try to commit stuff behind their back.
 This is why it works. 👈

 ## What it means for developers
 First, when you're stuck, you know who to ask questions (an owner!).
 Second, in order for you to commit any code, you need to get the owners' approval for your changes.